amphora/patentsafe-checker/README.md

  Some definitions may help understand what these calculations mean:

- **Document packet**: an xml file that that contains information about the submitted document.
+ **Document packet**: an xml file that contains information about the submitted document.
 Each document has one of these.

+ **Signature packet**: an xml file that contains information about the signing of a document.
+A document may have one or more of these.

- **Missing document**: when the xml contains a reference to the document and that document is not found on the file system it is considered missing.
+ **Missing document**: the document packet contains a reference to the document content (pdf).
+When that content is not found on the file system it is considered missing.

  **Corrupt document**: when the document xml cannot be parsed (This is not a corruption of the actual submitted content.)